-The Committee suggested several inclusive and equity-centering community engagement strategies to potentially use for budget delegate summits and project development:
+The Committee suggested several inclusive and equity-centering community engagement strategies to potentially use for community design workshops and project development:

 - Project implementers and landscaper[s] being receptive to ideas that they may not be traditionally accustomed to - Sharing photos/stories of past projects -- big posters!
 Have past awardees have a station to share own experiences of proposal process?
-Or even hosting event at a project site! - providing food, drinks, and a wide variety of ways to participate (virtual and in person) - Provide stipends to honor peoples time - different booths for different expert areas or projects - have different sessions/rooms for different languages - mock up project sites like Park(ing) Day displays of the public, as determined by the Program Design and Review Committee and outlined in the Guidebook, vote on which projects they would like to see implemented.
+Or even hosting event at a project site! - providing food, drinks, and a wide variety of ways to participate (virtual and in person) - Provide stipends to honor peoples time - different booths for different expert areas or projects - have different sessions/rooms for different languages - mock up project sites like Park(ing) Day displays